dchid/AWS-Notes/Database/DynamoDB.md

     - Full backups for long term retention until explicitly deleted
     - No effect of performance or latency
     - Can be configured and managed in AWS Backup (enables cross-region copy)

+## ACID

+- ACID stands for Atomicity, Consistency, Isolation, and Durability
+- Use `TransactWriteItems` and `TransactGetItems` APIs for all-or-nothing read/writes